kylejones200/psis_4700_applied_ai/webslides/topic_How-AI-Adds-Value-to-Business.md

 ## Effectiveness: Improve Decisions

-AI helps people reason across data they can't process manually.
+AI helps people reason across data they can't process manually
-Examples: risk scoring, forecasting, trend detection.
+Examples: risk scoring, forecasting, trend detection
 The goal is not to replace judgment, but to enhance it

 > This slide explores an important aspect of working with AI systems.
 Understanding this concept will help you make better decisions when evaluating and deploying AI in your work.